 What some people may not know is that he was also a watch collector.
 Christie’s estimates that Warhol had over 300 watches, including many rare and desirable pieces from Patek Philippe.
 It has been said that Warhol kept his most prized watches at the center of the canopy that hung over his bed.
 This, among other stories, adds to the intrigue around Warhol and his mystique.

 Included in his collection, and currently found at auction is Warhol’s rectangular Ref.
 2503 from 1952.
 This watch was previously part of the “Andy Warhol Collection” auction hosted in 1988 by Sotheby’s.
 The watch includes noteworthy associated articles, including a hang-tag and sticker from the previous auction as well as a Patek Philippe “Extract from the Archives.”

 - 18k Yellow Gold Markowsky Case

 The manually wound dress watch is powered by the cal.
 9-90, a caliber reserved exclusively fro Patek’s square and rectangular watches.
 This movement is known as one of the classic Patek calibers, and is finished in traditional Patek Philippe style featuring the Cotes de Geneve adorning the bridges.

 The 18k yellow gold case surrounds a beautiful vintage silver dial.
 The easy to read dial features applied numerals and slender leaf-shaped hands.

 This classic style from Patek Philippe will never go out of fashion and was both whimsical and classic even when Warhol donned it on his wrist.

-Andy Warhol’s Patek Philippe is just on of over 60 watches included in Christie’s “Time for Spring” auction happening now through April 5th.
+Andy Warhol’s Patek Philippe is just on of over 60 watches included in Christie’s “Time for Spring” auction which happened in April of 2016.